My Tokyo Guide

 Main content starts here.

-You may want to thank Hamura Intake Weir on Tama River for its continued water supply to Tokyo since 1963.
-The weir takes in a large amount of water and discharges 2 square meters every second.
-When heavy rain or typhoons bring the water level up, the beams of the weir are removed so that water can flow downstream automatically.
+You may want to thank Hamura Intake Weir on Tama River for its continued water supply to Tokyo since 1653.
+The weir retains a large amount of water, and discharges about two cubic meters of water per second into the lower river.
+But when the upper river level rises during heavy rain or typhoons, the excess water is released into the adjacent flood bypass, thus automatically controlling water levels.
 The water collected at this dam flows to Maruyama and Yamaguchi Reservoirs.

 Hamura Weir is located in a wide open area.
 Take advantage of the beauty of its vicinity and have a picnic at the grassy area nearby.
 You can see cherry blossoms here in spring as well.